gfed53/youtube-searcher-heroku/README.md

 You can also click the "Save Search" button to save and store the current search parameters as an item in your local storage.
 You can find all of your saved past searches in the "Personal" view.
 In the "Saved Searches" area of this view, clicking the "Grab!" button will activate the respective saved search and fill the current parameters.
 Note that this doesn't immediately initialize the search, so you can tweak any of the parameters as you wish before making your search.

+## Known Bugs/Issues

+Map sometimes doesn't expand as it should.
+Known work-around: Refresh page.

+When selecting from saved searches/playlist, sometimes wonky things can occur.
+Known work-around: Refresh page

+The date input still doesn't work in Mozilla Firefox.
+C'mon Mozilla, work with me here!

 (This ends the "about" section content)